paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-061-information-and-returns.md

 ## § 6050W.
 Returns relating to payments made in settlement of payment card and third party network transactions
 **(a) In general** Each payment settlement entity shall make a return for each calendar year setting forth—

-(1) the name, address, and TIN of each participating payee to whom one or more payments in settlement of reportable payment transactions are made, and
+(1) the name, address, and TIN of each participating payee to whom one or more payments in settlement of reportable payment transactions are made,

-(2) the gross amount of the reportable payment transactions with respect to each such participating payee.
+(2) the gross amount of the reportable payment transactions with respect to each such participating payee and 11 So in original.
+Probably should be preceded by a comma.

+(3) in the case of a third party settlement organization, the portion of reportable payment transactions that have been reasonably designated by payors as cash tips and the occupation described in section 224(d)(1) of the person receiving such tips.
 Such return shall be made at such time and in such form and manner as the Secretary may require by regulations.

 **(b) Payment settlement entity** For purposes of this section—